"The Best News on Anna Maria Island Since 1992"

 Perry again qualified her response in a faxed reply on March 22.

-Presswood responded with another request: "If no public records are provided and I do not receive unqualified responses to the above questions by the end of the day today, I will assume that the city has, in fact, been keeping records from The Islander and will file suit promptly."
+Presswood responded with another request: "If no public records are provided and I do not receive unqualified responses to the above questions by the end of the day today, I will assume that the city has, in fact, been keeping records from The islander and will file suit promptly."

 Perry provided the same qualified responses post deadline.